 15 - Can I speak with my instructor before and/or after class?Yes.
 Please feel free to contact your instructor by email or phone.
 Sometimes an extra visit with your instructor might be just what you need.
 Smile.
 Those students who send the most emails tend to be the first ones to get their PMP.
 I am rewarded for the extra time I spent when I get the excited emails and phone calls that they passed!

 16 - How long has the instructor taught this class?Many schools contract instructors who are PMPs between projects.
 Michele J. Jones, PMP, our instructor has taught this PMP® Certification Prep class for over 11 years.

 She taught the PMBOK®Guide 2000, 3rd, 4th, 5th and now 6th Editions.
 She also reviewed the exposure draft and contributed to the 4th, 5th and 6th Editions of the PMBOK® Guide (see pages 565 and 661 for her name), as well as, PMI®'s standards for Organizational Project Management Maturity Model Second Edition, and the Practice Standard for Project Estimating.

 Michele also serves on the Professional Advisory Committee at the Sheridan School of Business's Project Management Division in Ontario Canada.
 We invite you to view Michele's profile on Linked In.

 17 - Has the instructor contibuted to the PMBOK® Guide (core exam material)?Michele has contributed and is greatly interested in the development of this ANSI Standard and guiding light to the project management profession.
-She has contributed to the last four versions of the text and you will see ‘Michele J. Jones, PMP’ on pages 490 and 499 of the Fifth Edition.
+She has contributed to the last four versions of the text and you will see ‘Michele J. Jones, PMP’ on pages 656 and 661 of the Sixth Edition.
 She has also contributed to PMI's The Practice Standard for Project Estimating and Organizational Project Management Maturity Model (OPM3) Second Edition.